Plans revealed for The Range to open new store in former Essex Debenhams

-The Range is set to take over a former Debenhams store in an Essex high street, according to a property company.
+The Range has been in the frame to take over a former Debenhams store in an Essex high street, according to a property company.

-The discount chain is set to open in the former department store in Chelmsford High Street according to a report by AEW UK Real Estate Fund.
+The discount chain signed to open in the former department store in Chelmsford High Street, according to a report published online by AEW UK Real Estate Fund.

-Last May it was reported that several Debenhams stores across Essex were closing their doors for the final time.
+Last May, several Debenhams stores across Essex closed their doors for the final time.

-The report from the property fund says: "In January the Fund exchanged on a new lease with The Range to occupy 82,000 square feet over Ground, First and Second floors of the former Debenhams in Chelmsford.
+The report from the property company says: "In January, the Fund exchanged on a new lease with The Range to occupy 82,000 square feet over Ground, First and Second floors of the former Debenhams in Chelmsford.

 "This new lease provides for a 15 year unbroken term with the tenant paying £635,000 per annum with 12 months rent free.